-With later revised models, an enhanced password scheme allows up to four power-on (user) passwords, download and upload passwords, and a master password to be programmed.
+An enhanced password scheme allows up to four power-on (user) passwords, download and upload passwords, and a master password to be programmed.

 The current User password can be changed if the "Set User Password" option switch or menu parameter is programmed.
 Selecting this function displays prompts for entering and confirming a new password.
 It is recommended that a number key not be used for this function because the password mode is exited if that key is pressed to enter a number.
-Refer to Section 10 for more information on passwords.
+Refer to Section 9 for more information on passwords.